Knoblauchpilze/bsgalone/README.md

 ## How to send commands to the postgres server

-In order to create the database and then perform the migration, we need to at least use the default `postgres` user to create a new user which can then perform all the rest.
+In order to create the database and then perform the migration, we need to use at least once the default `postgres` user to create a new one.
+This new user will then be used to perform all the rest.

-On first inspection it seems like to do that we need to authenticate with the user.
+On first inspection it seems like to do that we need to authenticate with the `postgres` user.
 The first thing which was not working as easily as we thought is that running the default `psql` command is trying to connect using Unix sockets which are apparently configured to use peer authentication.
 This can be checked in the file `/etc/postgresql/14/main/pg_hba.conf`:

 ```
 local   all             postgres                                peer
 ```

-According to this [stackoverflow post](https://stackoverflow.com/questions/66915087/postgresql-psql-error-fatal-peer-authentication-failed-for-user-userrole) a way to change this behavior is either to change the `peer` value to something else or to use TCP for example by adding `-h 127.0.0.1` in the command line.
+According to this [Stack Overflow post](https://stackoverflow.com/questions/66915087/postgresql-psql-error-fatal-peer-authentication-failed-for-user-userrole) a way to change this behavior is either to change the `peer` value to something else or to use TCP for example by adding `-h 127.0.0.1` or `-h localhost` as an option of the command line.

 ## Altering the postgres password

 The second problem that arised was that once we were able to communicate with TCP, we were prompted the `postgres` user password.
 This is not known to us.
-This [stackoverflow post](https://stackoverflow.com/questions/27107557/what-is-the-default-password-for-postgres) provided useful guidance to do this.
+This [Stack Overflow post](https://stackoverflow.com/questions/27107557/what-is-the-default-password-for-postgres) provided useful guidance to change it to something we know.

 ## Creating the database